 Industry sponsors pay a fee of $16k for undergraduate and $20K for graduate projects

-Portions of the budget go to student project budgets, and to help support the Idea Forge and Fleming Active Learning Laboratory in the Department of Mechanical Engineering, where students design and build hardware for their projects
+Portions of the budget go to student project budgets, and to help support the Idea Forg spaces such as the machine shop and Chevron Design Studio where students design and build hardware for their projects

 Sponsors are asked to provide an Industry Mentor who can commit 10 hours per semester to support the student team.
 These hours are typically dedicated to weekly meetings with the students.

 Sponsors benefit from students’ fresh ideas, gain an edge in recruiting top students to their company, and obtain a working piece of hardware at the end of the project.
 A company’s investment also can result in a competitive advantage, with the company retaining exclusive rights to the intellectual property developed.

 Each student team will commit more than 1,500 hours to the project

 Students gain valuable experience working with professional engineers